northox/nicht/README.md

 # Overview
-Nicht is a nonintrusive PHP5 lightweight authorization and authentication framework for the development of small to average size web application.
+Nicht is a nonintrusive, security oriented and high performance PHP5 lightweight framework for the development of small to average size web application.
 We been using it for a while (~2004) in various environments and thought others might be interested in using it.

 # Description
 This framework is as simple as it can get.
 The idea is to **get out of your way** and let you build the application however you want.
 The framework does not offer a suite of fancy libraries to answer all of your possible wishes.
 Instead, it will let you use whatever you want without interfering.